Table of Contents

 The Latest Corneal Topography Machines in Ophthalmology

-Health and technology directly related to each of them depend on each other.
+Health and technology are directly related and depend on each other.
 Why am I saying this?
 When it comes to health problems, especially those associated with the eye, you need assistance to make some treatments.
-The eye is a very delicate structure among the body organs; thus, it cannot just approach in the same way other organs are approached.
+The vision is a very delicate structure among the body organs; thus, it cannot just be approached like other organs.

-As a result, scientist has come up with many devices that have been helping in diagnosing and managing the implications in the eye.
-To add, they have been working hard on how they can improve these devices daily to ensure that all details or any changes on the eye are provided.
+As a result, scientists have developed many devices that have helped diagnose and manage the implications in the eye.
+To add, they have been working hard on improving these devices daily to ensure that all details or any changes on the eye are provided.

 As a result, optical corneal topography is one of the tools used for decades in eye problem diagnosis.
 This device has been of benefit to doctors who specialize in eye treatments.
 Because of this, some corneal topographers have emerged in ophthalmology.

-Here are the Top 10 of the latest optical Corneal Topography Machines in ophthalmology.
+Here are 10 of the latest optical Corneal Topography Machines in ophthalmology.

 1. Oculus easygraph ($2,999.00)

-Oculus easygraph offers the ideal solution o those practices that struggle with space limitations.
+Oculus easygraph offers the ideal solution for those practices that struggle with space limitations.
 It, therefore, incorporates the cornea assessment into the examination process by mounting directly on the slit lamp.

 Oculus easygraph design uses the same precise measuring technology as that of keratograph.
 However, it is both a topographer and a keratometer that has been combined to become a unit.
-Besides, it also has numerous analyses and formats displayed to support the quantitative classification of the cornea.
+Besides, it also has numerous analyses and formats to support the cornea’s quantitative classification.

 Contact fitting lenses can also be integrated using an Oculus easy graph to add confidence and enhance trust among contact lens consultants.